Kemeny's Constant for Markov Processes

 because $\pi_x=1/\EEE^x[T_x]$.

 \b{3.
 Continuous-time Markov Process}

-We now take $X$ to be a continuous-time Hunt process $X=(X_t)_{t\ge 0}$ with Lusin state space $(E,\EE)$.
+For the rest of the paper we take $X$ to be a continuous-time Hunt process $X=(X_t)_{t\ge 0}$ with Lusin state space $(E,\EE)$.
 That is, $X$ is a Borel right Markov process with quasi-left continuous sample paths.
-Good references for such processes are \ref{\BG} and \ref{\Sh}.
+Good references for such processes are \reef{\BG} and \reef{\Sh}.
 We take $X$ to be the coordinate process defined on the sample space $\Omega$ of right-continuous, left-limited paths from $[0,\infty[$ to $E$.
 As before, $\PPP^x$ is the law on $\Omega$ for $X$ started in state $x\in E$; and the notations $\EEE^x$, $\EEE^\mu$, etc., are as before.

 Let $(P_t)_{t\ge 0}$ denote the transition semigroup for $X$.
 We assume that $X$ is {\it honest} in the sense that $P_t 1(x) =1$ for all $x\in E$ and all $t\ge 0$.
 To be able to define $K$ in the present context we assume that $X$ hits points: